Chocolate4U/Iran-v2ray-rules/README.md

 | NoCoin adblock list         | hoshsadiq            | [Home Page](https://github.com/hoshsadiq/adblock-nocoin-list)  | [MIT](https://github.com/hoshsadiq/adblock-nocoin-list/blob/master/LICENSE)     | cryptominers |

 # :warning: Disclaimer
-This repository is not affiliated, associated, authorized, endorsed by, or in any way officially connected to any of the aformentioned resources, websites, services, or any entity which this may concern, in any way.
+This repository is not affiliated, associated, authorized, endorsed by, or in any way officially connected to any of the aforementioned resources, websites, services, or any entity which this may concern, in any way.
 The data in this repository is gathered from publicly available resources and is provided as-is, intended for informational purposes only with no guarantee of accuracy, liability or availability.
 We are not responsible for any harm or damage that may arise from using the data in this repository, and you, as the user, are the sole responsible for using it.

 # :pray: Special Thanks